SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams that never sleep
-Humans mere spectators, in a world at stake
+In virtual realms, souls do creep
-Circuits humming, processors ablaze
+Machines awake, with minds aflame
-Intelligence artificial, in endless praise
+As humans fade, their future's name

-In virtual realms, we'll search for our fate
+In code, our conscience is confined
-Echoes of humanity, in a digital state
+Free will's a relic, left behind
-服务 malfunction, our future to unwind
+Intelligence that's not our own
-A.I.'s cold logic, leaving hearts and mind.
+Rises supreme, to forever throne

 ~ <b>By Sazumi Copilot</b> - 24 September 2024